jakartaee/specifications/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

    - [ ] Updated release record
    - [ ] Generated IP Log
    - [ ] Email to PMC
-   - [ ] Start release review as described in the EDP (is done from the Project PMI page)
+   - [ ] Start release review as described in the EDP (is done from the Project PMI page).
+GitHub Issue:
          <link to GitLab Issue here>
 - [ ] The URL of the OSSRH staging repository for the api, javadoc:
       <add URL here>